 Selection Process and Awards:

-Festival director, Bart Weiss, will chooses all entries for the five days of Festival programming, with the exception of The Texas Show, a juried program.
+Festival director, Bart Weiss, will chooses all entries for the five days of Festival programming.
 To be eligible for The Texas Show, the work must be under 20 minutes and have been produced in Texas or by a Texas resident.